 Appliances and devices with these chips are able to discover and compromise unsecured Wi-Fi networks up to 200 meters away.
 Once a network becomes infected, hackers are able to steal information, spread malware to computers on the network, or use the network to spam or launch denial of service (DoS) attacks.
 All this from your toaster!

-Kaspersky reported in November 2016 that more than a quarter of public Wi-Fi hotspots, from around the world, were unsecure and posed an enormous threat to any user’s data.
-One quarter of the networks used no encryption whatsoever.
+Kaspersky reported that more than a quarter of public Wi-Fi hotspots, from around the world, were unsecured and posed an enormous threat to any user’s data.
+One-quarter of the networks used no encryption whatsoever.
 Skycure announced at the beginning of the Christmas shopping season that 10 of the busiest malls in the USA had five or more risky Wi-Fi networks, which included several evil-twin networks.
 A fashion mall in Las Vegas, itself, had 14 risky networks.

 If they know what they’re doing cybercriminals will set up a fake or duplicate network relatively easily.
 They then make their network look like the official Wi-Fi for that location, then using the fake network to spy on everything you do – whether it is your Facebook, Linkedin, banking, or email account password.
 To repeat: using an unprotected wireless network is risky.

 Free Wi-Fi is a boon to any traveler.
 For those people unaware of the dangers, however, these hotspots can be a danger zone.
 Hackers looking for some business data can hang out at random public Wi-Fi spots and deceive users into using the hacker’s private hotspot instead of the official one offered by the establishment.